jwbrew/elm-puzzler/README.md

 The `view` function converts the current state into a view for the user.
 The `handleTick` function allows the puzzle to update the game state and emit events asynchronously
-The `handleAction` function provides a synchroinous response to a Solution's Action
+The `handleAction` function provides a synchronous response to a Solution's Action